-You are entitled to make a complaint if you feel you have been treated unfairly because of a disability.
-You can also provide feedback, good or bad, about the services or support you receive.
+You are entitled to make a complaint if you feel you have been treated unfairly because of disability.
+You also can provide good or bad feedback about services or support you receive.

 How you do this depends on what the complaint or feedback is about.

 Health and Community Services Complaints Commissioner (HCSCC) is an independent body that helps people resolve disability-related complaints.

 Contact the HCSCC directly on 8226 8666 or 1800 232 007 (free from country South Australia using a landline) or lodge an HCSCC complaint online.

 Advocates provide support and advice across a diverse issues for people with disability.
 They represent the interests of the person for whom they are advocating.